 A key prerequisite to becoming a successful forex trader is preparation.
-Awareness is a key objective during your early stages of development, and one of the best ways to get started is to read through a few forex FAQ related to the forex industry.
-We have put together below a shortlist of basic forex trading FAQ related to finding a trustworthy broker.
+Awareness is a key objective during your early stages of development, and one of the best ways to get started is to read through a few forex trading FAQs related to the forex industry.
+We have put together below a shortlist of basic forex trading FAQs related to finding a trustworthy broker.
 If you have any additional questions or wish to report a broker, we invite you to leave a comment in the space provided.
 We are here to help you find a safe broker and avoid forex fraud.
 You are your first line of defence against forex fraud!

 How do I know if a forex broker is genuine?